Steiner/ Waldorf Education

 Steiner education is an integrated and holistic education, designed to provide for the balanced development of human intellectual and cognitive faculties, artistic and imaginative capacities and practical life skills.
 The contribution of Steiner education is recognised by national and international bodies.

 The main lessons incorporate different learning styles and disciplines, with the aim of balancing cognitive, aesthetic and experiential learning and embedding values.
 Specialist subject lessons in the arts, languages and practical crafts, and Practice Lessons which build on literacy and numeracy skills, and other aspects of the content and skills covered in the morning classes, supplement the main lesson.

-The prime purpose of Steiner Education is to support and educate children such that their own innate and unique human qualities may come to greater fulfillment.
+The prime purpose of Steiner Education is to support and educate children such that their own innate and unique human qualities may come to greater fulfilment.

 Preschool (0-7 years) is characterised by children actively learning through imitation and their own creative experience, in a safe, natural and loving environment.
-The child’s imagination and sense of wonder is fostered, without intellectual abstraction, through stories, songs, creative play, interaction with nature and involvement in everyday human activity.
+The child’s imagination and sense of wonder are fostered, without intellectual abstraction, through stories, songs, creative play, interaction with nature and involvement in the everyday human activity.

 Childhood (7-14) is the optimal stage for nurturing imagination.
 Curriculum content, cognitive development and skill-building are approached through a pictorial and imaginative presentation, embodying narrative, creative writing, the visual arts, music, drama and movement.
 This fostering of the feeling life enables the students to live into and engage more fully with the academic material.
 The timing of curriculum content and lessons are carefully matched to meet the children’s developmental and emotional needs.
 (Steiner Education Australia SEA 2010)